-"Being Black in the wilderness is an idea I've been trying to chase down or play with for a long time," Meko says.
+"Being Black in the wilderness is an idea I've been try-

+ing to chase down or play with for a long time," Meko says.
 "2020 gave me a green light to just take off and see what that's like.
 I wrote a book of field notes and took photographs and made drawings.
 A lot of it was trying to hear my voice and understand what that meant-to hear one's own voice in wild spaces.
 What does a Black man sound like in a wilderness, versus the voice of John Muir or Ernest Hemingway or somebody like that?"

-Exhibited within a sound and lighting world evocative of a lonesome campfire in the mountains, Dark was the Night, Cold was the Ground symbolically and abstractly depicts both the geographical and psychological wildernesses through which Meko has traveled.
+Transforming the gallery to evoke a lonesome campfire in the mountains, Dark was the Night, Cold was the Ground, symbolically and abstractly depicts both the geographical and psychological wildernesses through which Meko has traveled.
 Some works are painted from the perspective of being inside the thicket.
 Some are exhibited high up, so the viewer must crane their head.
 Several are painted from an elevated, expansive vantage point, what Meko describes as a fugitive view, echoing poet Fred Moten's description of fugitivity as an aspirational striving for a transformative escape from the bondage of the commonplace.